 Important note for modern diesel engines

-Modern diesel engines are designed to deliberately over-fuel the engine (or just one cylinder) for brief periods in order to create heat to burn carbon off of the Diesel Particulate Filter or DPF.
-If this over-fueling operation is not operating properly it can cause white smoke and damage to the engine.
+Modern diesel engines are designed to deliberately over-fuel the engine (or just one cylinder) for brief periods to create heat to burn carbon off of the Diesel Particulate Filter or DPF.
+If this over-fueling operation is not operating properly, it can cause white smoke and damage to the engine.

 Can bad fuel cause white smoke?

 Yes.
-If the fuel is contaminated with water or some other foreign material it is possible that it will produce white smoke.
+If the fuel is contaminated with water or some other foreign material, it may produce white smoke.
 The best way to test the fuel is to pull the filter and empty the fuel from it into a clear glass or container.
 Wait a few minutes and see if there is any separation.
 The water will rise to the top and bubble up in the diesel.

 Can air in fuel cause white smoke?

 Yes.
 This is another common cause of white smoke.
 Check all the lines and injector supply lines to see if there is anything loose.
-Air can pass through any loose connections.
+Air can pass through any lost connections.
 Especially in today’s high-pressure systems, you need to make sure that it’s all tight and sealed.

 See something I missed?
 Help me make it better, send me a message.
 Thanks!